rust-lang/reference/src/items/generics.md

 }
 ```

-## Free parameters and concrete items and types
+## Free variables and concrete items and types

-The *free parameters* of an item or type are the type and lifetime paremeters
+The *free variables* of an item or type are the type and lifetime variables
 that refer to a generically declared parameter.
 A *concrete item* or *concrete
-type* is one that does not have any free parameters.
+type* is one that does not have any free variables.

 For example, consider this trait: